pinobatch/numism/docs/gb_emu_testing.md

 I'm not sure how much is a KiGB bug and how much a Wine bug.

 09 "Wave read while on" happens to be the same thing that the "NO BOY!
-NO DEMO! screen in _Demotronic_ demo by Megaboys tests.
+NO DEMO!" screen in _Demotronic_ demo by Megaboys tests.

 ### Halt bug